 - Advising on the applicability of insurance coverage for environmental liabilities

-- Acting as counsel in the review of various projects under environmental assessment legislation
+- Acting as counsel in the review of various projects under environmental assessment and impact assessment legislation

-- Negotiations with regulatory officials to define permit requirements
+- Negotiating with regulatory officials to define permit requirements and to facilitate ongoing compliance

 - Conducting appeals under environmental legislation and seeking judicial review before the courts